Contents

 The antique section of the market is a treasure trove of vintage and retro finds.

-There’s all sorts to look at, from Art Deco lamps to mid-century modern furniture.
+There is a wide range to choose from, from Art Deco lamps to mid-century modern furniture.

-Along with the stalls on the road, there are also some arcades and shops.
+Along the road, there are also arcades and shops.

 The arcades are easy to miss when you’re caught up in the stalls, so remember to pay attention to the shop fronts and alleyways beyond the market stalls.